Assignment (+link to assignment page)

 - NOTE: if you find early on that your initial case selections will NOT work for the project, I would encourage you to quickly explore alternative cases that are more viable.
 Feel free to contact me if you worry that your cases are problematic and we can think through alternatives.

-• upload an electronic version of your assignment to your ctools drop box (one per group) before the start of class-- pdf format preferred.
+• upload an electronic version of your assignment to Canvas (one per group) before the start of class-- pdf format preferred.

 - your logic of selection,